Slowly evolving horizons in Einstein gravity and beyond: Charged Vaidya metric

 Since $v$ is our time coordinate, $L$ acts more like a time scale in our study.
 We will particularly be interested in $L\gg 1$ regimes, where our spacetime evolves ``slowly".
 We will also often use $\epsilon\equiv 1/L$.
 It is convenient to also transform the line element:

-Notice that $\mu^2$ comes out as an overall factor and hence is not important.
+Notice that $\mu^2$ comes out as an overall factor and hence is not that important.
 No factors of $L$ appear within $\triangle(V,R)$.
 Extra factors of $L$ will appear whenever there is a derivative w.r.t $v$.
 For instance:

-The crucial difference in our analysis with \cite{Booth:2012xm} is we have only extracted the time scale out of the problem (in $L$ or equivalently, $\epsilon$) - which decides whether the spacetime is dynamical or not in the first place, whereas they expand in terms of the parameter $C$, which perhaps incorporates the intrinsic scale of the spacetime more naturally.
+The crucial difference in our analysis with \cite{booth2013} is we have only extracted the time scale out of the problem (in $L$ or equivalently, $\epsilon$) - which naturally appears with time rate-of-change quantities and decides whether the spacetime is dynamical or not in the first place, whereas they expand in terms of the parameter $C$, which perhaps incorporates the intrinsic scale of the spacetime more naturally.
 In the Vaidya case, extracting the time scale is enough, since that is the only relevant scale.

 For numerical work, we choose the following functions (automatically satisfying the NEC):